 The Isle of Wight is a beautiful spot for a visit at any time of the year, but during the warmer summer months, things are certainly more happening and nothing beats catching a few rays on the island's sandy beaches of a lazy afternoon.
 The massive Isle of Wight festival comes to visit annually in early June and always welcomes big names such as Paul McCartney, Jay Z, The Sex Pistols, Coldplay and many others you'll recognise.

-DJ Rob da Bank's hugely popular Bestival also comes to the island in September every year and headlined Elton John, Snoop Dogg and Fatboy Slim in 2013 - it's famous for its fancy dress too, so get planning!
+In September Bestival is one of the Island’s two legendary festivals and has been headlined by Elton John, Snoop Dogg and Fatboy Slim.
 If you don't fancy getting muddy though, the IOW grand national and Real Ale Festival come around in March.

 The IoW is the most haunted island in the world!